-Figure 7: CO2 emissions from power generation in France and Germany depending on the treatment co-firing regarding the RES targets.
+Figure 7: CO2 emissions from power generation in France and Germany depending on the treatment of co-firing regarding the RES targets.

-Figure 7 shows that recognizing co-firing as a RES generates sharp increases of CO2 emissions due to reduced traditional RES (carbon-free) and more coal in the electricity mix.
-As illustrated in Figure 6, including co-firing in the set of RES produces a much stronger increase of coal-based generation in the case of Germany, due to much more coal capacities.
-This translates into a more significant increase of CO2 emissions in Germany compared with France (Figure 7).
-Although coal plants are mainly used under co-firing in this case, substituting coal with reduced emissions (if implemented with high quality biomass, co-firing allows cutting up to 50 percent of CO2 emissions from exiting coal plants without additional investment) to carbon-free RES, inevitably increases CO2 emissions.
-Regarding France, the effect on CO2 emissions highly depends on the share of nuclear in electricity.
-When prolongation of out-of-lifetime nuclear plants is not allowed and co-firing is included in the set of RES, the strong increased contribution of coal (Figures 6), which is substituted to carbon-free RES and nuclear, generate a very significant increase of CO2 emissions (Figure 7).
+Figure 7 shows that recognizing co-firing as a RES generates sharp increases of CO_2 emissions due to reduced traditional RES (carbon-free) and more coal in the electricity mix.
+As illustrated in Figure 6, including co-firing in the set of RES produces a much larger increase in coal-based generation in the case of Germany due to its much greater coal capacities.
+This translates into a more significant increase of CO_2 emissions in Germany than in France (Figure 7).
+Although coal plants are mainly used under co-firing in this case, substituting coal with reduced emissions (if implemented with high quality biomass, co-firing can cut CO_2 emissions from existing coal plants by up to 50 percent without additional investment) for carbon-free RES inevitably increases CO_2 emissions.
+In France, the effect on CO_2 emissions depends largely on the share of nuclear in electricity.
+When it is not allowed to keep out-of-lifetime nuclear plants in service and when co-firing is included in the set of RES, the large increased contribution from coal (Figures 6), which is substituted for carbon-free RES and nuclear power, causes a very significant increase in CO_2 emissions (Figure 7).

-From a more policy-oriented point of view, the increased CO2 emissions when recognizing co-firing as RES should be balanced with the associated cost saving in the electricity sector, which may allow reducing the cost of policies to attain objectives about renewable electricity.
-In order to bring the cost savings out, Figure 8 depicts the overall annual costs associated with managing the power system (generation, investments, prolongations, provisions, etc) so as to meet electricity demand at the lowest cost.
-Unsurprisingly, Figure 8 shows that included cofiring in the set of RES reduces the overall electricity cost in all the considered situations, because this allows complying with the RES constraint through a conventional and low-cost option, which does not require additional investments for a large part of involved coal stations that come from the existing capacities.
-Regarding France, the highest cost reduction associated with recognizing co-firing as RES occurs when the out-of-lifetime nuclear stations are prolonged.
-In this case, the nuclear plants remain in base-load because they are the cheapest conventional technology.
-The increased coal generation (under co-firing) is essentially located in higher load levels, where they compete with technologies that are less cost efficient than nuclear.
-Hence, co-firing allows reducing the cost to comply with the RES constraint without increasing the cost in base-load because nuclear is still dominating this generation segment.
-15 By contrast, when prolongation of nuclear is not allowed, the increased coal generation is mainly substituted to nuclear plants, which entails a substantial cost increase in base-load generation even if the cost to comply with the RES constraint is reduced elsewhere.
+From a more policy-oriented point of view, the increased CO_2 emissions when recognizing co-firing as RES should be balanced against the associated cost saving in the electricity sector, which may reduce the cost of policies to achieve objectives for renewable electricity.
+In order to bring the cost savings out, Figure 8 depicts the overall annual costs associated with managing the power system (generation, investments, prolongations, provisions, etc.) so as to meet electricity demand at the lowest cost.
+Unsurprisingly, Figure 8 shows that including cofiring in the set of RES reduces the overall electricity cost in all the situations considered, because this means the RES constraint can be complied with through a conventional and lowcost option, which does not require additional investments for coal plants from existing capacities.
+For France, the highest cost reduction associated with recognizing co-firing as a RES occurs when the out-of-lifetime nuclear power stations are kept on.
+In this case, the nuclear plants continue to generate base-load electricity because they are the cheapest conventional technology.
+The increased coal generation (under co-firing) is essentially located in higher load levels, where it competes with technologies that are less cost effective than nuclear power.
+Hence, co-firing can reduce the cost to complying with the RES constraint without increasing the cost in base-load because nuclear power is still predominant in this generation segment.15 By contrast, when prolongation of nuclear power is not allowed, increased coal generation is mainly substituted for nuclear plants, which entails a substantial cost increase in base-load generation even if the cost of complying with the RES constraint is reduced.

-Figure 8: Overall electricity cost to meet annual power demand in France and Germany depending on the treatment co-firing regarding the RES targets.
+Figure 8: Overall electricity cost to meet annual power demand in France and Germany depending on the treatment of co-firing regarding the RES targets.

-15 For the same reasons, recognizing co-firing as RES increases more CO2 emissions when nuclear is not prolonged.
-In this case, coal under co-firing is substituted to nuclear in base-load, which generates more CO2 emission than when nuclear is prolonged and remains in base-load, whereas co-firing is implemented for higher load-level (Figure 7).
+15 For the same reasons, recognizing co-firing as a RES increases CO_2 emissions more when nuclear power plants are decommissioned.
+In this case, coal under co-firing is substituted for nuclear power in base-load, thereby emitting more CO_2 than when nuclear plants are kept on to generate base-load and co-firing is implemented for higher load-levels (Figure 7).